zyh4482/Pipelines/RNA-seq/README.md

 ### Description

-This script will generate folders as follow:
+This script will automatically perform trimming, alignment, sorting and indexing for bulk RNA-seq data.

 If your input directory is `/home/usr/data/fastq/`: